penumbra-zone/penumbra/docs/protocol/src/dex/action/swap_claim.md

 ### [Fee Consistency Check](#fee-consistency-check)

-The zk-SNARK certifies that the public claim fee is equal to the value witnessed as part of the swap plaintext.
+The zk-SNARK certifies that the public claim fee $v_f$ is equal to the value witnessed as part of the swap plaintext.

 ### [Height Consistency Check](#height-consistency-check)